yipson/yipson/README.md

 ### Hi there 👋 I'm Sebastian Valencia, a backend developer (with knowledge about frontend) and technology lover

 - At the moment I've managed Python and PHP but currently I've decided stayed with Java
-- 🌱 I’m currently learning Spring and Spring Boot
+- 🌱 I’m currently doing Spring Boot projects

 - ⚡ I wait you have a fun around my repositories.
 Welcome!
 <!--